signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 for more details.

-**Note:** After any configuration changes, the Java application(s) on the host need to be manually started/restarted to source the updated values.
+**Note:** After any configuration changes, the Java application(s) on the host need to be manually started/restarted to source the updated values from the configuration file.

 #### Upgrade